eccentricfae/Weather-Station/README.md

 needs to be embedded into that webpage (html file).
-That is because the html files need to be "transpiled" from human-readable text into C's strings, i.e. char arrays, put into a speical .c source file and included into a project so that the web page's raw data can be put onto the uC storage.<br>
+That is because the html files need to be "transpiled" from human-readable text into C's strings, i.e. char arrays, put into a speical .c source file and included into a project so that the web page's raw data can be put onto the uC storage.
+The "makefsdata.py" is the python script that transpiles the .html files from the html directory into the html_data.c file (the file is supposed to be ignored by .gitignore but was included for demonstration purposes).<br>
 The HTTPd daemon uses CGI (Common Gate Interface) to process user's requests.
 In this project the CGI is used to display either the default-home page when accessing the server with either no tag (just pure address of the uC) or with the "/home" tag.
 The